RicePandaaaa/RicePandaaaa/README.md

 </p>

 ---
-- Self-taught **Python enthusiast** with 12+ years of personal programming experience
+- Self-taught **Python enthusiast**, been coding for fun for 13+ years
-- 9+ years as a teacher/tutor, recently 3 years at Texas A&M as a peer teacher for first-year engineering
-- Graduated in May 2025 with **Bachelor's in Multidisciplinary Engineering, Mechatronics Track**, from Texas A&M
-- Researcher in **educational psychology** and **engineering education**
-- Pursuing a **Master's of Science in Engineering Technology**
+- Tutoring and teaching on the side for 9+ years at the K-12 and collegiate levels
 ---

 Currently, my main interests specifically revolve around:
-- machine learning (RAG, deep neural network)
+- machine learning
 - physical educational aids
 - online and virtual educational materials
 - teaching, tutoring, and their strategies